farzanfa/Hacktoberfest2020/README.md

 ```

 ### 3. Create a `Hello, World!` Script
-Add a `hello_world_yourusername.xx` script to the `scripts` directory in any language of your choice!
+Add a `hello_world_yourusername.xx` script to the `programs` directory in any language of your choice!
 Here is an example:

 ```Javascript
 // LANGUAGE: Javascript